SeanJames17/air-gapped-lab/docs/network-design.md

 ## Network Segmentation Model

+### Air‑Gapped Patch Flow

+- The WSUS server resides on the Air‑Gap virtual switch
+- Air‑gapped systems, including Tanium servers, are permitted to communicate with WSUS for patch retrieval
+- WSUS communicates only with authorized internal systems
+- Patch distribution occurs entirely within the isolated network

+This design allows systems to remain fully air‑gapped while still supporting regular patching and compliance workflows.

 The lab is segmented using multiple Hyper‑V virtual switches to enforce logical and security boundaries between systems.